wohaco/despace/venera_8.md

 | 45 – 20 km | 40 – 20 m/s |
 | 10 – 0 km | 1 m/s |

 Measurements of the horizontal wind speed, almost coinciding with the speed of the ultraviolet inhomogeneities at the top of the clouds, indicated the presence of a superrotation of the atmosphere of Venus ([EVN‑034](venus.md)).
-Detailed study of high-altitude temperature profiles and variations of the frequency signal allowed to obtain estimates of the nature of turbulence in the lower atmosphere of Venus ([EVN‑010](venus.md)).
+Detailed study of high‑altitude temperature profiles and variations of the frequency signal allowed to obtain estimates of the nature of turbulence in the lower atmosphere of Venus ([EVN‑010](venus.md)).

 Radio altimeter data were obtained at various altitudes.
 During the descent, the lander drifted 60 km horizontally.
 The radio altimeter obtained a surface profile ([EVN‑002](venus.md)) on which two mountains of 1 000 and 2 000 m high, a depression of 2 000 m deep and a gentle slope ascending to the landing site were found.
 Two intensity profiles of the echo signal were obtained, from which it was possible to calculate the permittivity and surface density, which turned out to be equal to 1.4 g/cm³.
 According to the measurements of the photometer, the level of illumination monotonously decreased in the range from 50 to 35 km as the spacecraft passed through the clouds.
 Venera 8 was the first to detect three main optical regions in the atmosphere: the main thick cloud layer between 65 and 49 km, a less dense layer of haze (fog) between 49 km and 32 km, and a relatively clear cloudless atmosphere ([EVN‑017](venus.md)).

 On the surface, the light level was almost constant, which supported the conclusion of a relatively clean atmosphere below the clouds.
 At the landing site, the illumination was comparable to twilight on a cloudy day on Earth.
 The weak brightness of the surface indicated that only 1 % of the incident sunlight reached the surface ([EVN‑013](venus.md)) (the Sun was 5° above the horizon).